paleo-data/paleo-data.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Let us know about bugs or other unexpected technical behaviors
 title: ''
 type: 'bug'
 labels: 'community request'